dockersamples/labspace-cagent/labspace/03-using-builtin-tools.md

 ### Development Related Builtin Tools

-`Docker Agent` agents can be given access to your shell or your filesystem to run commands or read/write files or directories.
+The agents can be given access to your shell or your filesystem to run commands or read/write files or directories.

 - `shell`